 Here is a great twist to sharing what you are thankful for, and a fun thing to do for children who are stuck inside this holiday.
 It does involve a bit more planning, but it is a simple and creative tool for getting the message of gratitude across.
 Have your child decorate empty jars, with each family member’s name written on them.
 Place them around your Thanksgiving table.
 Before diving into your turkey dinner, ask everyone to write, on a small piece of paper, why they are thankful for each person.
 Then, have them place their note in each individual’s jar.
 Each guest will leave with a gift of positive affirmations, which are especially needed this year.

 - Grow a “Thanksgiving Tree”

 This is the perfect Thanksgiving tradition for the crafty family.
 Have the children find a leafless tree branch from the backyard and place it in a vase on the family table.
-Cut out leaves from colored construction paper and have each guest write what they are thankful for on a leaf.
+Cut out leaves from colored construction paper and have each guest (or family member) write what they are thankful for on a leaf.
 Attach the leaves to the tree using colorful ribbon for a personal – and festive – decoration.

 - Capture the Moment

 It goes without saying that photography is one of the best ways to capture precious family memories.
 Adoptive families should make it a point to take pictures together on Thanksgiving Day.
 Gather in front of the same backdrop each year, perhaps holding the same item.
 The item could be something particularly sentimental, such as a gift from the birth mother.
 It could also be in the same clothing or matching outfits.
 This is a fun tradition to enjoy each year, and it is extra special to look back on family photos of Thanksgiving through the years, to see how you all have grown as a family.